Mennauu/web-app-from-scratch-18-19/README.md

 <!-- Maybe I used some awesome sources that I can mention 🤔-->
 ## Sources
-Underneath you will find all the sources that were previously mentioned throughout the document.
+Underneath you will find all the sources that were previously mentioned throughout the document and some others which were helpful.

 ### API
 - 🛠: [PokéAPI](https://pokeapi.co/)